bluzDK/bluz-docs/docs/tutorials/bootloader.md

 ![hero](/img/bootloader_setup.jpg)

-Once in safe mode, you can connect with any terminal application.
+Once in safe mode, you can connect with any terminal application at 38400 baud rate.
 You can use the following commands to get information:

     f - update firmware
     u - update public key